manuGil/lecture-notes/swc-notes/shell-notes.md

 ### Looping [25 min]

 > Explanation.
 Loops are a programming construct which allow us to repeat a set of commands for each item in a list.
 Use pseudo-code to explain `for` loops.

 > Use case.
 Suppose we want to print the classificaiton of each species in the files of the `/creatures` directory.
-The commands that are helpful in this case are `head -n 2` and then `tial -n 1`
+The commands that are helpful in this case are `head -n 2` and then `tail -n 1`

 a. move to `/creatures` directory